Coalition partners

-Coalition members are organisations that have endorsed the Better Streets Manifesto.
+Coalition partners are organisations that have endorsed the Better Streets Manifesto.

-Everyone wants to improve their streets, but we’re often doing it for different reasons.
-Whether you’re a part of a Parents and Citizens (P&C) committee wanting your kids to be able to ride to school safely, a business owner wanting to connect with more local customers, a cycling club, advocacy group or part of an urban planning network, the Better Streets coalition can amplify your voice and ensure your group is represented at a national level.
+Everyone wants to improve their streets, but different people and groups have different reasons for this.
+Whether you’re a part of a Parents and Citizens (P&C) committee that’s determined for kids to be able to ride to school safely, a business owner wanting to connect with more local customers, a bike advocacy group or part of an urban planning network, the Better Streets Coalition can amplify your voice and ensure your group is represented at a national level.
 Better Streets knows how to improve the streets you care about – and we’re happy to teach you how to take more effective, scalable action today.

 Manifesto

-• Our vision for Australia is that our streets make people of all ages and abilities feel welcome, safe, and comfortable to walk, cycle and rest.
+Our vision for Australia is that our streets make people of all ages and abilities feel welcome, safe, and comfortable to walk, ride and rest.

 Streets play a crucial role in enhancing our quality of life.
-They serve as connectors between places, facilitate social interaction, and contribute to the overall aesthetic and functionality of a community.
-Well designed streets can promote people to walk, engage in outdoor activity, which can lead to improved physical health.
-Streets that prioritise public transportation, walking, and cycling can reduce reliance on cars, thereby decreasing vehicle emissions and improving air quality, which has positive health implications.
+They serve as connectors between places, facilitate social interaction, and contribute to the overall aesthetic quality and function of a community.
+Well-designed streets make it easier for people to walk and engage in outdoor activities, leading to better health.
+Streets that prioritise public transport, walking and bike-riding reduce reliance on cars, decreasing vehicle emissions and improving air quality.

 Derived from Schwartz’s Theory of Basic Human Values.

-• Our mission is to actively advocate for governments at all levels – federal, state and local - to significantly increase funding and delivery priorities for infrastructure, initiatives that support better streets for all and to adopt our recommendations.
+Our mission is to actively advocate for governments at all levels – federal, state / territory and local - to adopt our recommendations, significantly increasing funding for and accelerating the delivery of active transport infrastructure that supports better streets for all.

-We believe that these changes are not only essential for creating a more sustainable, healthy, and equitable Australia, but they’re also completely achievable through the adoption of better ideas, better conversations and better action.
+We believe that these changes are not only essential for creating a more sustainable, healthy, and equitable Australia, but also completely achievable through the adoption of better ideas, conversations and plans of action.

-• Get kids active- Encourage 75% of children to walk, cycle, scoot, or take public transport to school every day, setting them up with healthy habits for life.
+Get kids active- Encourage 75% of children to walk, ride a bike or scooter, or take public transport to and from school every day, setting them up with healthy habits for life.

-• Slow vehicles down - Make local streets and shopping streets quieter and safer with 30 km/h speeds.
+Slow vehicles down - Make local streets and shopping streets quieter and safer with 30 km/h speed limits.

-• Make more crossings - Make it easy and convenient to walk by creating a connected walking network and crossings.
+Make more crossings - Make it easy and convenient to walk by creating a connected walking network with many places to cross roads and streets.

 0 - 9